dasc-uc3m/nlp-project/README.md

 For more info, read the source code comments and docstrings.

 ### Vector Database

 In `db.py` there is a class that represents the vector Database.
 The selected database is `Chroma`.
 This class has two main methods: `upload_document()` and `retrieve_context()`.
 The first one receives a path to a single document (for now just pdf documents), chunks it, vectorizes it and uploads the chunks embeddings to the database.
 The second one retrieves the context by searching the most similar chunks given a certain query.

+## License

+This project is licensed under the MIT License.

+## Acknowledgements

+- World Health Organization (WHO) and Healthy Newborn Network (HNN) for source documents
+- Hugging Face Transformers, Chroma, LangChain, Streamlit, and other open-source tools